 The Digital Manufacturing & Design Technology Specialization is a collaboration of the UB School of Engineering and Applied Sciences, UB Center for Industrial Effectiveness, UB Sustainable Manufacturing and Advanced Robotic Technologies (SMART) Community of Excellence, UB Center for Educational Innovation, Office of the Provost for the State University at New York, and industry partners, including the Digital Manufacturing and Design Innovation Institute (DMDII).

 To register for the specialization, go directly to Coursera.
 First, sign up for a free Coursera account.
 Then simply enroll.
-New sessions begin every four weeks, so it's never too late to join!
+It’s never too late to join!

 For learners who are inspired to be certified in the specialization, a fee will be required to gain access to all assignments and the culminating project.
 Others will be able to audit the courses.